Free Astronaut & Space Science Fun

 Make a Volcano

-Make a volcano with baking soda, vinegar, and play dough.
+Make a volcano with baking soda, vinegar, and play-dough.
 Then add multiple layers to investigate like a NASA scientist, and test friends and family to see if they can guess what’s inside your volcano!

 NASA Kids Club

-Games, lessons, and other fun stuff
+Play games and learn about NASA through fun astronomy lessons, and other fun stuff